team-for-awesome/make-a-difference-now/README.md

 - Use your skill for good
     - Stick to a strict code of work ethics
     - Give your knowledge and skill free for good causes
+- Donate Money to a charity see [Awesome List of Charities](https://github.com/hhirsch/awesome-charities)
+    - Gift Donations for birthdays and christmas
 ## Nature
 - Remove Trash
     - Abstain from buying anything when possible